Courses for 2023 now available.

 Extended family members and/ or friends who may be responsible for care of a child with Type 1 will also benefit from the information within the e-learning courses.

-The courses available are consistent with the 2018 ISPAD Position Statement on Management of Type 1 Diabetes in school:
+The courses available are consistent with the ISPAD Position Statement on Management of Type 1 Diabetes in school.

-- Level 2 Educational Resource - Advanced Type 1 Diabetes at School – for
+- Level 2 Educational Resource - Foundation Care of the individual student with Type 1 Diabetes at School – for

 school staff with direct responsibility for the student with Type 1.

-- Level 3 Educational Resource - Insulin administration in Diabetes at School.
+- Level 3 Educational Resource - Complex care of the individual student with Type 1 Diabetes at School.